ppatierno/hono/openshift/README.md

 oc new-project grafana --display-name='Grafana Dashboard'
 ~~~

-The Hono template is located at: [grafana.yml](grafana.yml).
+The Grafana template is located at: [grafana.yml](grafana.yml).
 It needs to be processes and executed.
 Please see [Deploy Hono template](#deploy-hono-template) for more information about deploying a
 template.